ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

    Review the playbook notes sections for additional details and configuration.

-   Sample playbooks often submit JCL that is included with this collection under the `files directory`_.
+   Playbooks often submit JCL that is included in the samples repository under the `files directory`_.
 Review the sample JCL for necessary edits to allow for submission on the target system.
 The most common changes are to add a CLASS parameter and change the NOTIFY user parameter.
 For more details,